The Loop Game: Quality Assessment and Optimization for Low-Light Image Enhancement: Introduction

 One of the major challenges of fully-supervised based methods lies in the optimization process that is rarely guided by perceptual quality models.
-Despite the fact that many fidelity measures have been committed to optimizing low-light image enhancement methods~\cite{wei2018deep,lore2017llnet,ren2019low,yang2020fidelity}, there are still underlying limits.
-When it comes to \textit{error visibility approaches}, mean absolute error (MAE) and mean squared error (MSE) are poorly correlated with the human vision system~\cite{wang2009mean}.
-Though the \textit{structural similarity index} was motivated by human perception~\cite{wang2004image}, the gray image assumption made it unsuitable for optimization in the color domain. \textit{Learning-based methods} have recently played an important role in perceptual image optimization~\cite{zhang2018unreasonable,ding2020image}, but those methods are prone to overfitting the training data, and the optimized images may contain extra artifacts~\cite{ding2021comparison,mustafa2021training}.
-Furthermore, the quality of reference image limits the supervised low-light image enhancement methods.
-As a result, to develop a method that can generate visually pleasing results beyond the ground truth, some works attempted to learn the low-light enhancement model using unsupervised learning strategy~\cite{jiang2021enlightengan, ni2020unpaired, ni2020towards}.
-Though such methods have great potentials in exploiting the scene statistics of natural images, it is still quite questionable that the learned statistics could well reflect human perception without clear guidance.
-Talebi~\etal provided another solution that combined the fidelity loss with a no-reference quality assessment (NR-IQA) model dubbed NIMA~\cite{talebi2018nima}, resulting in a considerable quality improvement~\cite{talebi2018learned}.
+Despite the fact that many fidelity measures have been committed to optimizing low-light image enhancement methods~\cite{zhu2022enlightening,wei2018deep,yang2020fidelity}, there are still underlying limits.
+When it comes to \textit{error visibility approaches}, mean absolute error (MAE) and mean squared error (MSE) are poorly correlated with the human vision system.
+Though the \textit{structural similarity index} was motivated by human perception~\cite{wang2004image}, the gray image assumption made it unsuitable for optimization in the color domain. \textit{Learning-based methods} have recently played an important role in perceptual image optimization, but those methods are prone to overfitting the training data, and the optimized images may contain extra artifacts~\cite{ding2021comparison}.
+Furthermore, the quality of the reference image limits the supervised low-light image enhancement methods.
+As a result, to develop a method that can generate visually pleasing results beyond the ground truth, some works attempted to learn the low-light enhancement model using unsupervised learning strategy~\cite{jiang2021enlightengan}.
+Though such methods have great potential in exploiting the scene statistics of natural images, it is still quite questionable that the learned statistics could well reflect human perception without clear guidance.
+Talebi~\etal provided another solution that combined the fidelity loss with a no-reference quality assessment (NR-IQA) model dubbed NIMA~\cite{talebi2018nima}, resulting in a considerable quality improvement.
 The fidelity loss (SSIM~\cite{wang2004image}) was employed to approximate the ground truth, while the quality loss (NIMA~\cite{talebi2018nima}) was used to monitor image style.
 However, when we applied the loss to the low-light image enhancement task, the addition of NIMA~\cite{talebi2018nima} has not achieved a perfect result.
-There several reasons behind this.
+There are several reasons behind this.
 First, the NIMA quality model lacks enough generalization capability due to the large domain gap between its training set and the enhanced low-light image.
 Second, the fidelity loss and quality loss may conflict with each other when they are simultaneously optimized, which is verified by their scores changes as shown in Fig~\ref{fig:opti}.
 As such, the quality measure may not always convey the right information to the enhancement quality, resulting in unexpected distortions (\textit{e.g.}, biased color and residual noise).
+Although numerous NR-IQA models have been proposed ~\cite{zhu20242afc,chen2025debiased,chen2024deep,9452150,9894272,9447183,10687355}, they are typically not designed for low-light image enhancement, which may result in an incomplete capture of the true distribution of distortions in low-light images.